Feline Infectious Peritonitis

 Is there any treatment for FIP?

-FIP is fatal in almost all cases.
-Supportive treatments may extend longevity and improve quality of life, however, there is no specific cure.
-Anti-inflammatory drugs such as corticosteroids (e.g., prednisolone) in combination with certain drugs that suppress the immune system (e.g., cyclophosphamide), may temporarily reduce inflammation and improve the cat's quality of life.
-While experimental treatments are being investigated, there are no commercially available and legally approved medications to treat FIP in the United States.
-For the clinically ill cat, once FIP has been diagnosed, euthanasia may be the most humane and appropriate course of action.
+Historically, FIP has been fatal in almost all cases.
+Supportive treatments may extend longevity and improve quality of life, but there is no proven cure.
+Anti-inflammatory drugs such as corticosteroids (e.g., prednisolone), in combination with certain drugs that suppress the immune system (e.g., cyclophosphamide) may temporarily reduce inflammation and improve the cat’s quality of life.
+While experimental treatments are being investigated, access to these treatments has been limited and has prevented a specific treatment protocol from being proven effective; however, they may offer a possible cure for a disease that was considered inevitably fatal.

 Is there a vaccine for FIP?

 In recent years, some manufacturers have developed vaccines to help in the prevention of FIP.
-Because the method of transmission and the sequence of events leading to clinical FIP disease are poorly understood, and because infection may have occurred before vaccination, the success of vaccination is not certain.
-Currently the vaccines for FIP are not recommended for general use.
+The success of vaccination is not certain because of the method of transmission, because the sequence of events leading to clinical FIP disease are poorly understood, and because infection may have occurred before vaccination.
+Currently, the vaccines for FIP are not recommended for general use.
 You and your veterinarian can discuss whether vaccination is appropriate for your cat.

 Are other cats in the household at risk?